samthebest/dump/agile-data-and-tdd.md

  - No redundant tests that test trivial code
  - **Low level** design is elegant, minimal in number of classes & methods, terse, concrete and optimizable

-#### Ensure a simple automatic test at the entry point exists
+### "Problems" in applying *DD to Data Science & Big Data

+#### Use of Notebooks and Web GUIs

 So before you can write a test for your entry point, you need to ensure what you are going to do is going to have an entry point.
-In the world of the notebooks, shells and labs, like iPython, iScala, iSpark, R Studio, ScalaLab, Jupyter, HUE, Zeplin, Intellij worksheets, bash, spark-shell, scala shell, python shell etc, we don't really have an entry point.
-This is wrong, it's wrong for the following reasons
+Similarly for methods and classes one needs a testing framework.
+In the world of the notebooks, shells and labs, like iPython, iScala, iSpark, R Studio, ScalaLab, Jupyter, HUE, Zeplin, Intellij worksheets, bash, spark-shell, scala shell, python shell etc, we don't really have an entry point or easy hook-ins for testing frameworks.
+Notebooks are great for exploration and interactivity, but they encourage bad practices if used for production code.

-1. There is no such thing as doing something once, you or someone else will always want to do it again
+1. Notebooks encourage flat structure, resulting in disorganized code
+2. They are powerful interactive tools, but **not** powerful code editors; code inspections, refactoring tools, etc are weak
+3. They encourage manual testing
+4. They cannot be tracked by git (they are stored as JSON, not code)
-2. Your output, your business value, has a dependency on a software environment
+5. Your output, your business value, has a dependency on a software environment
-3. It is now difficult for non-data proffesionals to use your code
+6. It is now difficult for non-data proffesionals to use your code

 In essence you are coupling your output to yourself and your environment.
 Use the environment to write the code, but plan to deliver something independent of that environment.

-For example suppose you are going to compute some basic insights, like what is the prior or a chart of how the prior changes week on week.
-Use the environment to write the code that transforms and counts up the data, use the environment to choose the colours, the chart, the scale, etc - play, interact, fiddle.
-But before you do that think about an entry point and a simple test for that entry point.
-Suppose you decide on a python script that outputs a jpg, then write what I'm going to coin the *zeros test*:

-**Zeros Test**: Your application returns zero exit code and produces an output of non-zero size.

-You can also use the zeros test for Big Data jobs, like Spark and Hadoop jobs.
-Similarly you might use HUE or something to write an SQL query, but be sure to put that query into a script and commit it to a repository.
+The solution is to maintain two repositories, one for libraries and entry points, the other for notebooks.
+Use the notebooks for playing, fiddling and exploring, but also use an IDE to produce production worthy code that has tests and commit this into the other repository.

+In my other post on [Cross Functional Teams](LINK) I'll go into more detail on how one should maintain two repositories.

-#### Threshold Based Tests For Performance
+#### Model Performance

-Model evaluation or even speed benchmarks.

-#### Slow Tests & Distribution Tests

-Nightly runs, understand your job, does it downscale?
-If so run on a larger dev cluster.
-Use samples for E2E tests.

-For complicated Big Data applications using complex multi-threading, write a single threaded version and run it on a sample, then test the outputs are the same.
+What is the definition of passing for model performance?
+Don't we just look at the ROCs and say "yup, ship it, looks fine"?
+No, we have a use case and that use case ought to be able determine a few desirable score-thresholds along with a minimum level of acceptable performance.
+Then you can write a test that at thresholds A, B and C say, the models precision say, is greater than the acceptables levels of A', B' and C' say.

+Not only does this mean you now have a nice way to automatically test your model, you have also thought a lot about the business value of that model to arrive at the test.
+Now you won't waste any time over optimising a model, or focusing on a meaningless measure of accuracy like AUC (which I won't digress into, but I'll save for another post).

-#### Avoid and Decouple Hacking Languages
+#### Speed Tests and Slow Jobs

-- Large cluster for dev, down scale for prod
-- Decouple your ETL from your model and from your evaluation framework and use TSVs to interface between them.
-Then you can use a real language for as much as possible.
-By real langue I mean a statically typed language, Java, Scala, C#, Julia, TypeScript, etc, and if you are in dealing with Big Data you will want to use Scala.
-Unlike in R and Python, when you write some code in a typed language you know what it does.
-There are still notebooks for Scala, (LINKS), but you will find you do not need notebooks for much other than visualization - you do not need to run your code to know what it's doing in a statically typed world.
-Anyway by using a real language you also get all the powerful testing frameworks, and you will need to write much less tests.
-Only use scripting languages for just that, scripting, short one page scripts that call some scikit learn library that hasn't been written in Java or Scala yet.
+This is a genuine problem because we ideally want tests to run quickly.
+In the Big Data world that often just isn't the case.
+The tests can be similar to the above, that is we have some "acceptable limit" on how long the jobs should take.
+The best advice to give is to have a good CI pipeline that automatically runs nightly tests on your develop branch on a realistic cluster.
+Provided your team correctly practices a good git-flow workflow if you introduce a bug that slows your job down at least you will probably find out tomorrow.
+That's not as good as the sub minute times in web development, but it's better than finding out just before you want to release.

+Another trick which can work well for jobs that are known to downscale (i.e. work on less nodes but just slower) is to make your dev cluster much larger than your prod cluster so you can test faster.

+#### Resource Problems

+This is again a real problem in Big Data.
+It's hard to write a test for out of memory errors, or out of disk space errors.
+The solution is again similar to the above, setup a good CI pipeline to automate the running of your jobs every night.

+#### Writting Test Cases is Boring

+Yes it often is, that's why languages like Scala have awesome DSLs for **property based testing** (see ScalaCheck).
+This is returning to the point made by Jim Coplien in the debate with Uncle Bob where he pointed out the power of CDD - Contract Driven Development.
+Using these frameworks one can write high level properties, or contracts, in a predicate calculus like DSL, then the framework will automatically generate test cases for your - as many as you want!

+Combining CDD with good automated CI can be awesome.
+We have a parameter in our tests which switches on "uber test mode", this tells all the property based tests to use an order or two of magnitude more test cases when they test.
+The tests then take an order or two longer to run, but if this is happening at night, then it doesn't really matter.
+The "uber test mode" has sucessfully found several bugs while the developer effort was fractional.